CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 `SOCIAL_INTIMIDATE`     | Affects your ability to intimidate.
 `SOCIAL_LIE`            | Affects your ability to lie.
 `SOCIAL_PERSUADE`       | Affects your ability to persuade.
-`READING_EXP`           | Changes the minimum you learn from each reading increment.
+`RANGE`                 | Modifies your characters range with firearms `READING_EXP`           | Changes the minimum you learn from each reading increment.
 `RECOIL_MODIFIER`       | Affects recoil when shooting a gun.
 Positive value increase the dispersion, negative decrease one.
 `REGEN_HP`              | Affects the rate you recover hp.